At the end of a fascinating Wikipedia article on Apostasy, these three paragraph appear:

 “According to F. Derks and psychologist of religion Jan van der Lans, there is no uniform post-cult trauma.
 While psychological and social problems upon resignation are not uncommon, their character and intensity are greatly dependent on the personal history and on the traits of the ex-member, and on the reasons for and way of resignation.'

 “The report of the “Swedish Government’s Commission on New Religious Movements” (1998) states that the great majority of members of new religious movements derive positive experiences from their subscription to ideas or doctrines that correspond to their personal needs—and that withdrawal from these movements is usually quite undramatic, as these people leave feeling enriched by a predominantly positive experience.
 Although the report describes that there are a small number of withdrawals that require support (100 out of 50,000+ people), the report did not recommend that any special resources be established for their rehabilitation, as these cases are very rare.”.

 I’m sure that citing those paragraphs of scientific studies by those social scientists is going to make me even more popular among Anti-Scientologists (not).
 What’s so fascinating to me is – with all their feigned love of SCIENCE – how little influence actual science has on Anti-Scientologists for their claims of “mental damage” that Scientology, and other cults, do to people.

 Because the preponderance of scientific evidence on this subject raises serious doubt on the claims of Anti-Scientologists, and other members of the anti-cult movement.

-This scientific study from the University of North Carolina in 1989 shows a very high correlation between an hysterically negative view of one’s former religion and exposure to the ideas of the anti-cult movement.
+Scientific studies from the University of North Carolina show a very high correlation between an hysterically negative view of one’s former religion and exposure to the ideas of the anti-cult movement.